 Allegations should be reported to the LADO 'without delay'.

-Before contacting the LADO, we will conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
+Before contacting the LADO, we will conduct basic enquiries (‘fact finding’) in line with local procedures to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.

 The LADO’s role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out, whether that is by the police, children’s social care, our academy, or a combination of these.